lumberjackdev/website/_posts/2020-04-19-spring-boot-containers.md

 ```
 **Note for Windows Users: You might need to run the dockerCreateDockerfile and build the image from that directly or use Docker within wsl2**

-If you check the `build/docker` directory, you can see the generated Dockerfile.
+If we check the `build/docker` directory, we can see the generated Dockerfile.
 Notice that it's doing some clever things in order to copy libs, resources, and classes.
 Here's what the file looks like:

 ```Dockerfile
 FROM openjdk:jre-alpine